Blotch3D/Blotch3D/README.md

 -   A NuGet package

 Note: Check out UrhoSharp.
 I wrote Blotch3D before I knew about UrhoSharp.
-UrhoSharp looks like it does much of what Blotch3D does, and it has a NuGet package, physics, and I think with a little work you can get shadows.
-However, sprites may not be as configurable, and I didn't see much in the way of programmatic creation of objects.
+I haven't looked at it much, but it looks like it does pretty much everything Blotch3D does plus it has a NuGet package, physics, per vertex or better collision detection, and shadows.

 Creating a new project
 ======================